Information for patients having an operation / procedure as an inpatient

 Preventing a blood clot whilst you are in hospital

-This section discusses the risks of having a blood clot whilst you are in hospital and outlines what you and your doctor can do to reduce this risk
+This section discusses the risks of having a blood clot whilst you are in hospital.
+It outlines what you and your doctor can do to reduce this risk

 What are deep vein thrombosis (DVT) and pulmonary embolism (PE)?

-Deep vein thrombosis (DVT) is the name given to a blood clot which forms inside a vein, usually in the deep veins of the leg, and blocks the flow of blood.
+Deep vein thrombosis (DVT) is the name given to a blood clot which forms inside a vein.
+It usually develops in the deep veins of the leg, and blocks the flow of blood.
 This can cause the leg to become painful and swollen.

-Pulmonary embolism (PE) occurs when a fragment of blood clot in a leg breaks loose and becomes lodged in a blood vessel in the lungs.
-This is a potentially serious condition which can cause pain, breathlessness, and a lack of oxygen in the blood.
+Pulmonary embolism (PE) occurs when a fragment of blood clot in a leg breaks loose.
+It then becomes lodged in a blood vessel in the lungs.
+This is a potentially serious condition.
+It can cause pain, breathlessness, and a lack of oxygen in the blood.

 Am I at risk of developing VTE whilst in hospital?

 As part of your admission to hospital your healthcare professional will consider a series of questions.
-These questions are about factors that are particularly associated with the development of VTE.
+These questions are about factors that are linked with the development of VTE.

-What can I do to reduce the risk of developing VTE?
+What can I do to reduce my risk of developing VTE?

-Your clinical team will assess your risk of VTE and will discuss with you what will be done to reduce your risk of developing a VTE.
+Your clinical team will assess your risk of VTE.
+The team will discuss with you what will be done to reduce your risk of developing a VTE.

-The risk assessment will be done as soon as possible after you come into hospital or in the preassessment clinic, if you are having a planned procedure.
+The risk assessment will be done as soon as possible after you come into hospital.
+If you are having a planned procedure, it will be done at your pre-assessment appointment.

-The nurse or doctor carrying out the assessment will ask you about all the risk factors already mentioned - your individual risk factors.
+The nurse or doctor carrying out the assessment will ask you about all the risk factors listed above.
+These are your individual risk factors.

 They will also look at:

-In addition to your individual risk factors, the type of surgery you are having will also determine the treatment you receive to reduce your risk of VTE.
+The type of surgery you have will also determine the treatment you have to reduce your risk of VTE.

-What treatment will I be given to reduce the risk of VTE?
+What treatment will I be given to reduce my risk of VTE?

-The treatments recommended for you will depend on the result of your risk assessment and will be discussed with you by your doctors.
+The treatments recommended for you will depend on the result of your risk assessment.
+Your doctor will discuss your options with you before any treatment begins.
 These may include the following.

 1. Medication